Te3sk/quartz/content/Bash and Terminal/Bash and Terminal.md

 Instead of using graphical menus, you type commands to perform actions such as navigating the file system, manipulating files, running programs, managing processes, or connecting to remote servers.
 The terminal works by interpreting your input through a shell program (like Bash, Zsh, or Fish), which parses commands, executes them, and displays the output.
 It is widely used by developers and system administrators because it’s faster, scriptable, and often more powerful than graphical tools.
+## ZSH
+**Zsh** (Z Shell) is an extended UNIX shell that builds upon the features of Bash while adding powerful enhancements for interactivity, customization, and scripting.
+Like other shells, Zsh acts as a command interpreter: it takes the commands you type, parses them, and executes them via the operating system.
+It supports advanced tab completion, spelling correction, better globbing (pattern matching for filenames), and a rich set of options for customizing the prompt and behavior.
+Zsh also integrates well with frameworks like **Oh My Zsh**, which provide pre-built themes, plugins, and aliases to streamline the terminal experience.
+For many developers, switching to Zsh means gaining a more productive, visually clear, and highly configurable working environment.
+## Bash vs Zsh
+The main difference lies in the shell program your terminal runs: **Bash** is the default on many Linux servers, while **Zsh** is the default on macOS.
+Bash is widely supported, stable, and available almost everywhere, making it ideal for scripts and cross-platform compatibility.
+Zsh offers all Bash features plus advanced autocompletion, better globbing, and extensive customization, especially when paired with frameworks like *Oh My Zsh*.
+The trade-off: Bash is simpler and more universal but less feature-rich, while Zsh is more powerful and user-friendly but not always installed by default on remote systems.
 # Bash functions
 **Bash functions** are reusable blocks of shell commands that you can define once and call anytime from your terminal.
 They work much like functions in any programming language: you give them a name, optionally pass arguments, and they execute a predefined set of instructions.